Sarasate Sheet Music and Biography

 Sarasate was born in Pamplona famous for the bull running festival San Fermín.
 His father was in the military and taught his son violin lessons at the age of five.
 His first public performance was three years later.
 Sarasate went to Madrid to study with violinist Manuel Rodriguez Sáez, proving popular with the court of Queen Isabel II.

 At the age of twelve he travelled to Paris with his mother.
 However, this ended in tragedy as she died of a heart attack on the journey, then Sarasate was diagnosed with cholera.
-The Spanish consul nursed him back to health financing his trip to Paris.
+The Spanish consul nursed him back to health then financed his trip to Paris.

 Sarasate was accepted at the Paris Conservatoire.
-Five years later went on to win their most prestigious prize, thus launching his career.
-Starting in 1859 and throughout his career, he embarked on world tours.
+Five years later he went on to win their most prestigious prize, thus launching his career.
+Starting in 1859, he embarked on many world tours.
 However, he always returned to Pamplona for the San Fermin Festival.